faludi/xbeecellular_parallax_SMS/README.md

 # xbeecellular_parallax_SMS
-BlocklyProp Code for Parallax Activity Bot with whiskers roaming and SMS controls

 With Digi XBee Cellular, a Parallax ActivityBot can be controlled with text messages from any cell phone, from anywhere in the world.
+This BlocklyProp code gives full SMS control of the robot from a smartphone, or it can operate autonomously by using its whiskers to avoid collisions.

 * The .svg file contains the BlocklyProp code that runs the robot.
 * The .c and .side files are the same code, exported for SimpleIDE